Skip to main content

 What's actually happening in LA construction in 2026

-What's changing in 2026: multifamily ground-up is up roughly 18% year-over-year on the back of SB 9 / SB 10 entitlement reform and ADU streamlining.
-Most of that incremental permitting lands in the $5M–$30M value band — the sweet spot for mid-size general contractors.
-Healthcare construction has tightened slightly, but tenant-improvement volume on medical-office space is at record levels as practices reshape post-consolidation.
+What's changing in 2026: multifamily ground-up activity in LA has been growing on the back of SB 9 / SB 10 entitlement reform and ADU streamlining — pull the City of LA Department of Building and Safety and LA County DPW permit feeds for the current month-over-month direction.
+The bulk of that incremental permitting falls in the mid-market commercial value band, which is the sweet spot for mid-size general contractors.
+Healthcare construction has tightened, but tenant-improvement volume on medical-office space remains elevated as practices reshape post-consolidation.
 Industrial spillover from the Inland Empire is concentrated in East LA, Vernon, and the Harbor corridor.

-The BD teams winning right now in LA are not chasing more permits — they're being more disciplined about which slice of the market they cover and when they engage.
+The sales teams winning right now in LA are not chasing more permits — they're being more disciplined about which slice of the market they cover and when they engage.
 The top-decile teams pull a saved feed every morning, filter to their value band and AHJ set, and run research on the GC and architect before any outreach goes out.
-The teams losing are still hopping between LADBS, the county portal, and a Mercator export on Tuesday mornings.
+The teams losing are still tab-hoarding across a dozen city portals on Tuesday mornings.

 Trade mix